Slow Books

 Slow Books is a curated list of books and resources that speak to Slow Food values.
 We hope to connect readers with food writing that inspires thought and discussion about the food you love, diverse food cultures, historical foodways, food justice and the joy of eating.

-SLOW Books recommends
+SLOW Books recommendATIONs

 THIS MONTH’S RECOMMENDATIONS